 • Courthouse and new Parking Facility.
-On November 8, 2022, the citizens of Smith County voted yes to a \$179 million bond to replace the Smith County Courthouse and build a new five-story parking garage in downtown Tyler.
+On November 8: 2022, the citizens of Smith County voted yes to a \$179 million bond to replace the Smith County Courthouse and build a new five-story parking garage in downtown Tyler.
 Studies completed by citizen groups have shown the need for a new courthouse for more than 20 years.
-The decision was made in 2020 to hire Fitzpatrick Architects to design a new courthouse after dozens of public meetings were held by the County Judge and Commissioners Court.
+The decision was made in 2020 to hire Fitzpatrick Architects to design a new courthouse after dozens of public meetings were held.
 The current courthouse, built in 1955, was planned for two courtrooms and now holds seven.
 In 1950, Smith County's estimated population was 74,701, which has grown to 233,479 in 2020, according to the latest Census.
 The plans for the new courthouse include security features that the space of the current courthouse does not allow.
 The location of the planned courthouse, on the east side of the square, was chosen by stakeholders because of its lowest cost to taxpayers, among other benefits.
-Smith County has successfully negotiated and purchased all of the properties on the east side of the square in preparation for the future Courthouse.
-The \$179 million Courthouse and Parking Facility bonds were sold and Smith County continues to maintain a AA+ Bond Rating.
-Construction begins on the parking garage in late October 2023, and should be complete by the end of August 2024.
-Construction of the new courthouse should begin soon after and the estimated build time is projected at two years.
+Smith County has successfully negotiated and purchased all of the properties on the east side of the square and they have been demolished in preparation for the future Courthouse.
+The \$179 million Courthouse and Parking Facility bonds were sold and

+Smith County continues to maintain a AA+ Bond Rating.
+Completion of the parking garage is expected in November 2024.
+Construction of the new courthouse is expected to begin after the parking garage is complete.
+The estimated build time is projected at two years.
 The Commissioners Court has initiated joint planning with the City of Tyler for renovation of the T.B.
 Butler Square area.
+Construction on the square will begin January 2025.